Pilgrims? I Didn't Even See The Indians?

 6 Helpful / 0 Not

 Pros: I got stationed in Ontario for wildfire this year, and saw this was the closest course, so I headed over to play it.
-The grass was OK[barefoot risky though], the sprinklers will cool you on a hot day, and you can practice airing it out.That's it.
+The grass was OK[barefoot risky though], the sprinklers and scattered shade trees will cool you on a hot day, and you can practice airing it out.That's it.

-Sketchy neighborhood in places.
+Sketchy, suspicious neighborhood in places---you better believe there's eyes on your game.
 Cars parked along the roads may come into play, as well as the risk of skipping into someone's yard with an errant throw, and being met at the gate by a chain-smoking granny with a shotgun.

-No nearby amenities, no trashcans, no bathrooms.
+No bathrooms, no trashcans, no amenities for miles in any direction.
 No one on the course but me and the local mutts [also sketchy].